 Putting the Smoked in this Smoked Hanging Chicken

-Hang the chicken in the center of the preheated smoker.
+Instead of arrange the chicken on the grill grate, like these smoked chicken thighs, you hang the chicken in the center of the preheated smoker.
 Then close the drum and let the chicken cook for 4 hours.
 Check on the chicken periodically and turn/flip the chicken as needed.
 The great thing about cooking this in my Bronco drum smoker is the even distribution and consistency of heat.
 I only needed to flip my chicken once because the circulation of heat was so great.
-Remember, we cook chicken to an internal temperature of 165 degrees Fahrenheit.
+Remember, we cook the chicken to an internal temperature of 165 degrees Fahrenheit.
 We will leave it in the smoker until it hits that internal temperature.

 While the chicken is cooking, let’s throw together the Alabama White Sauce.
 I love the sharp, but also creaminess of this sauce.
 It brings about a whole different side to this dish and is great for drizzling over this smoked hanging chicken or used as a dipping sauce.
 All you have to do is mix together all the ingredients in a small bowl or jar.
 Then, set in the fridge to chill while we wait for the chicken to finish up.